simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Do understand how partial application works, and try to become comfortable with point-free (tacit) style**

-The example above also illustrates the usage of partial application, but I have not managed to become comfortable with point-free (tacit) style.
+The above example also illustrates the use of a partial application where `LENGTH` is partially applied to the `obtainSelectorValue` function.
+But I have not yet managed to familiarize myself with the point-free (implicit) style.

 ### Helpful libraries/services

-During the development process I found and used some nice libraries which helped me with several aspects in my app which I do not want to code own my own.
+During the development process, I found and used some nice libraries which helped me with various aspects of my application that I didn't want to code myself.

 **Secret management**

-First of all I do not like to store secrets in my repositories.
-Not even encrypted.
-I still managed to check-in some secrets in my repos even with encrypted secrets.
-One could prevent this  with tools like [talisman](https://github.com/thoughtworks/talisman), but I prefer to not store secrets at all.
-Even if this is propably not possible for all projects I try to use secret manager services.
+First of all, I don't like to store secrets in my repositories.
+Not even encrypted ones.
+I've still managed to check in some secrets into my repos, even with encrypted secrets.
+You could prevent this with tools like [talisman](https://github.com/thoughtworks/talisman), but I prefer not to store secrets at all.
+Although this is probably not possible for all projects, I try to use secret management services.
-Before [secrethub](https://secrethub.io/) got bought by 1password, they offered a free plan for developers, which is not available anymore.
-Nevertheless the integration was fairly easy:
+Before [secrethub](https://secrethub.io/) was bought out by 1password, they offered a free plan for developers that is now no longer available.
+Still, integration was relatively easy:

 ```fsharp
 open SecretHub